panteng/vue-filters-kit/README.md

     - percentageFormatter.js
     - timestampFormatter.js

-2. Register these filters in your app:
+2. Register these filters in your vue.js webapp:

         const App = new Vue({
             el: '#app',